Back to blog·review·Validation·tools

 A good validator should say "not ready" most of the time.
 If it tells every founder their idea is great, it's a marketing funnel pretending to be a research tool.

-TestYourIdea Reviews From Real Users
+Preuve AI Reviews From Real Users

 "I do not regret any cent spent.
 Much different from ChatGPT or Claude.
 I keep coming back to my report."

-Michal, Founder (Trustpilot, Verified)
+Michal, Founder (Trustpilot)

 Michal found the tool on Betalist.
 What caught my attention: he specifically called out the difference from ChatGPT output.
 His full review mentions the competitor section and the one-time pricing as reasons he paid.